Uberhub-Mentorias/mentorship-client/README.md

-# Matchmaking Service Client Library
+# Mentorship Service Client Library

-A lightweight Java client library for integrating with the Matchmaking Service API.
-This library provides DTOs and client implementations to easily consume the Matchmaking Service from other microservices.
+A lightweight Java client library for sharing DTOs across microservices in the Uberhub Mentorias platform.
+This library provides common data transfer objects and client implementations to facilitate communication between microservices.

 ## Overview